Homeless Hounds is an entirely volunteer run charity, which finds new homes for homeless and stray dogs.

 Stray dogs are taken to the dog pound where the local council pays for them to stay for 7 days.
 If unclaimed, these dogs have no one else to pay their boarding fees and will be put to sleep.

-Ideally, this dog will go straight to a safe rescue or a forever home but Homeless Hounds have a fantastic team of fosterers who also take the dogs in until their new home can be found.
+Ideally, this dog will go straight to a safe rescue or a forever home.
+Homeless Hounds has a fantastic team of fosterers who also take the dogs in until their new home can be found.

-A lot of dogs are brought in which are ill and/or have been neglected dogs and need expensive medical care.
-All the dogs are chipped, neutered, vaccinated, flead and wormed before moving on – the rehoming fee which a new owner pays doesn’t even cover these basic costs.
+A lot of dogs are brought in which are ill and/or have been neglected.
+These dogs usually need expensive medical care.
+All the dogs are chipped, neutered, vaccinated, flead and wormed before moving on.
+The rehoming fee paid by the new owner pays doesn’t even cover these basic costs.

-Donations are always very welcome as the charity gets all of the money which it needs to operate soley from fundraising – and bills are staggering each month.
+Donations are always very welcome as the charity gets all of the money which it needs to operate just from fundraising.
+As you can imagine, the bills are staggering each month.

-If you love dogs and want to help the unfortunate dogs which find themselves homeless – through no fault of their own – here’s how you can help:
+Do you love dogs and want to help the unfortunate ones?
+They find themselves homeless through no fault of their own.
+Homeless Hounds need all the help they can get.

 1. Donate – running costs are astronomical and entirely funded through donations.
 Whether you can spare £1 or have a spare £100 every penny is valuable and welcome.